 During the 45th season four young quartets auditioned to become the next quartet-in-residence: Hausmann, Hyperion, Jasper and Kontras quartets.
 Each of the quartets spent two weeks with the symphony performing in a Chamber Classics concert, a Masterworks concert, and conducted a number of outreach programs in the local communities and schools.
 The Kontras Quartet was selected to become the next residency quartet.
 Kontras extended their residency with WPS into a four year period.

-During the 50th season four quartets will audition in the “Battle of the Bows.”
-Four vibrant, young quartets from across the country will perform and conduct outreach programs during their brief stays with the WPS.
+During the 50th season four quartets auditioned in the “Battle of the Bows.”
+Four vibrant, young quartets from across the country performed and conducted outreach programs during their brief stays with the WPS.
+The Tesla Quartet was selected to be the Fifth Quartet in residence.